mpurses/Sonder/README.md

 - Settings for customizing any color and open at a certain time as a reminder.

 ### ISS Tracker
-- Track the international Space Station on a map
-- Add your location to see when it passes over your area.
+- Track the international Space Station on a map and data on when it passes over your area.
+- Data on the next 5 Rocket Launches.
+- World Clock.
+- Weather Radar Data.
+- Dynamic Day/Night Shadow.

 ### System (based on illustro)
 - Overall CPU % and RAM usage.
 (GPU%, Swap, and Core Temp options available in settings)
 - Advanced System stats skin using HWINFO (based off raiguard's Modern Gadgets code)
 - Click on System text to open Task Manager.
 - Ability to change bar color, height, width, and scale.
-- Volume, Brightness, and Bluetooth controls
+- Volume, Brightness, Wifi, and Bluetooth controls

 ### Network Graph (based on Enigma by Kaelri)
--Network info and automatic adjusting graph/text of up/down usage.
+- Network info and automatic adjusting graph/text of up/down usage.
--Click on graph to open Resource Monitor
+- Click on graph to open Resource Monitor
--Ability to change any color
+- Ability to change any color

-Recycle bin
+### Recycle bin
 - Right Click to empty, Left Click to Open.

+### Dot-based Visualizer (based on code by XukaKun)
+- Check it out, you'll love it.

 ### Wallpaper
 https://ze-robot.com/images/source/3035.jpg